Sequential Markov Chain Monte Carlo for Filtering of State-Space Models with Low or Degenerate Observation Noise: Introduction

+More recently, score-based generative models have been employed to directly approximate filtering distributions, circumventing the need for explicit proposal design or manifold parameterisations \cite{bao2025nonlinear, millard2026particle}.
+These methods represent an emerging alternative to the MCMC-based approach, but require pre-training and running reverse diffusion, both of which are slow and expensive.

+In the context of using MCMC for sampling from probability measures defined on a manifold, there is already a substantial number of methods; a non-exhaustive list includes \cite{bharath2025sampling, byrne2013geodesic, graham2017asymptotically, graham2022manifold, zappa2018monte}.
+Given the success of the application of SMCMC in filtering in \cite{ruzayqat2024sequential} it therefore seems natural to then design SMCMC for our class of filtering problems.

+The contribution of the present work lies in the principled combination of existing components into a general-purpose filtering framework that requires no custom proposal design, applies to any smooth constraint with full-rank Jacobian, and maintains constant per-step cost.

-The main contributions of this article are as follows: \begin{itemize} \item{Establishing a sequence of filtering densities w.r.t.~the Riemannian measure, along with filtering recursions for the degenerate noise case and then extending this framework to encompass} the low noise case. \item{Designing SMCMC methods for the afore-mentioned filtering problems.} \item{In a particular scenario, proving that SMCMC in the small noise case will converge as the noise goes to zero, (marginally) to SMCMC in the degenerate noise problem. } \item{Implementing our methodology on several interesting models.} \end{itemize} We note that given that we can design efficient methods for filtering in the degenerate noise case, by casting the low noise problem into a similar framework, with little extra effort we can carry out filtering for an arbitrarily low noise.
+The main contributions of this article are as follows: \begin{itemize} \item{Establishing a sequence of filtering densities w.r.t.~the Riemannian measure, along with filtering recursions for the degenerate noise case and then extending this framework to encompass the low noise case.} \item{Developing SMCMC methods that combine the SMCMC framework with a general-purpose manifold MCMC kernel, requiring no custom proposal design per constraint type.} \item{In a particular scenario, proving that SMCMC in the small noise case will converge as the noise goes to zero, (marginally) to SMCMC in the degenerate noise problem. } \item{Implementing our methodology on several interesting models.} \end{itemize}

+Given that we can design efficient methods for filtering in the degenerate noise case, by casting the low noise problem into a similar framework, with little extra effort we can carry out filtering for an arbitrarily low noise.
 In fact this approach will be robust to low levels of $\Delta$ and the convergence result mentioned in the third bullet means that this is an appropriate strategy when sampling for the limiting degenerate case performs well.
 We stress that standard algorithms do not satisfy such a robustness criterion w.r.t. diminishing noise.
 This extends the appeal of the mathematical and computational approach in this article.
-Finally it is worth mentioning that there are different problems that $X_k$ is naturally defined on manifold and this requires one to establish appropriate filtering equations, e.g. \cite{crisan, zhang} consider this in continuous-time.
+Finally it is worth mentioning that there are problems where $X_k$ is naturally defined on a manifold and this requires one to establish appropriate filtering equations, e.g. \cite{crisan2009nonlinear, zhang2017feedback} consider this in continuous-time.
 Here our setting is different and we establish filtering recursions on a sequence of manifolds $(\mathsf{M}_k)$ due to the constraint posed by the observations.

 This article is structured as follows.
 In Section \ref{sec:filter} we define the filtering problem of interest, which features our first mathematical result on defining the sequence of filtering probability measures.
 In Section~\ref{sec:method} we present our sequential MCMC method.
 This section also gives the second mathematical result on proving that SMCMC in the small noise case will converge to SMCMC in the degenerate noise problem.
 In Section \ref{sec:numerics} we detail our numerical implementations.
 The proofs of our mathematical results can be found in Appendix \ref{app:proofs}.